Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 Independent literature (2010→): Alpha‑gamma gating and split/transfer phenomena long predate 2025; Miller’s item is a new demonstration, not the birth of the idea.
 Frontiers+1

-3. Top-Down vs Bottom-Up Oscillatory Gating (Beta/Gamma “Canvas & Ink”): Blumberg’s work delineates a mechanism where slower oscillations (beta/alpha) carry top-down context (predictions, task rules, high-level intent) and fast oscillations (gamma) carry bottom-up content (sensory specifics).
+Top-Down vs Bottom-Up Oscillatory Gating (Beta/Gamma “Canvas & Ink”): Blumberg’s work delineates a mechanism where slower oscillations (beta/alpha) carry top-down context (predictions, task rules, high-level intent) and fast oscillations (gamma) carry bottom-up content (sensory specifics).
 He often uses the metaphor of a mental “canvas” and “ink”: the stable tonic rhythms (beta/alpha) form a background canvas or stencil that shapes where the phasic ink (gamma bursts) can imprint new information GitHub GitHub.
 For instance, SAN asserts that beta waves impose templates on incoming sensory signals (filtering and focusing perception), while gamma bursts “paint” the actual detailed content, updating the internal model GitHub.
-This is a behavioral invariant: the interplay of a top-down gating rhythm with a bottom-up signal-carrier rhythm orchestrates attention and working memory.
-In SAN, this concept extends across all frequency bands (“irregular fluctuations in all bands convey details” GitHub), and it is tied to the anti-correlation of beta/alpha vs gamma oscillations during cognitive tasks GitHub GitHub.
+This is a recurring functional pattern: slower, top-down rhythms shape when and where faster, content-carrying activity can express itself, and that interaction supports attention and working memory.
+In SAN, the same idea is discussed as a general cross-band principle rather than as a single beta–gamma pairing, and it is described as consistent with the commonly observed inverse relationship between slower-band activity (often alpha or beta) and gamma-range activity during many cognitive tasks.

 Field/Ephaptic Coupling: Prior to 2023, Miller’s publications did not propose that endogenous electric fields drive inter-regional coordination in cognition.
 The focus was on neurons and synaptic networks.
 Brain rhythms (measured via LFPs/EEG) were often considered correlates or by-products of neural firing, not causal coordinating mechanisms.
 Indeed, MIT news notes that historically such rhythms were “dismissed solely as byproducts of neural activity” news.mit.edu.
 Miller’s own research through the 2000s and 2010s emphasized spiking neurons and circuits as the basis of working memory and cognitive control nature.com.
 For example, the classic model was persistent spiking activity to hold information nature.com; local field potential analyses were secondary tools to reveal population dynamics nature.com.
 Nowhere in Miller’s pre-2023 papers is ephaptic coupling (the direct field effect between neurons) discussed as a means of communication – this concept only appears in 2023 when new evidence emerged news.mit.edu news.mit.edu.
 In short, Miller (pre-2023) lacked an equivalent to Blumberg’s “electric field as conductor” invariant.
 The idea that “the electric field is the conductor of the neural orchestra” news.mit.edu is new in Miller’s 2023 commentary, not found in earlier Miller lab work.